-Cutting an alpaca's throat without prior stunning should only be used if there are no alternatives available, and in order to prevent a longer period of pain or suffering for the animal involved.
-It should never be done in the planned killing of alpacas for personal consumption or other reasons unless an exemption has been granted (see above).
+Cutting a sheep's throat without prior stunning should only be used if there are no alternatives available, and in order to prevent a longer period of pain or suffering for the animal involved.
+It should never be done in the planned killing of sheep for personal consumption and dog tucker.